RailsGirlsCPH/mentor-mentee-platform/server/README.md

 You can use swagger to test the functionality of the currently available API's.
 You can find more information on the site: https://swagger.io/solutions/api-documentation/

+For Front End Users:

+For those on the front end, consult the [published Swagger API docs](https://mentor-mentee-platform.herokuapp.com/api-docs/index.html).

 For Back End Users:

 Run the following commands to seed the test database & start the local server: